shiyis/nlpwme/modules/1a-nn.md

 ###### The Intuitive Imposition in Semantics
-On the other hand, the non-compositionality of semantics indicate that the meaning of an utterance is the mental conceptualization it evokes, how can we describe this evoked conceptualization in a useful manner?
+On the other hand, the non-compositionality of semantics indicate that the meaning of an utterance is the mental conceptualization it evokes.

 Cognitive linguists emphasize the search for principles which will facilitate an explanation of the range of form-meaning pairs in a given language.

-Why does a specific combinations of words evoke one particular schematic conception rather than another?
+(❓Why does a specific combinations of words evoke one particular schematic conception rather than another?
 Why are some word-combinations regarded as ill-formed?
+How can we describe this evoked conceptualization in a useful manner? )

 Traditional attempts to understand the meaning of natural language utterances have typically divided the problem into two parts: